minima-global/minidocs/docs/runanode/linux_vps.md

   }
 }
 ```
-:::tip Last Ping
+:::tip Rewards
-This is the last date and time your node sent a PING message.
-Pings are sent at random each day.
-For every day your node pings us, we will add 1 Minima to your rewards.
+For every day your node is connected to the network, you will receive 1 Reward within the next 24 hours.
 :::